 I’m really excited for our family vacation to the beach this summer.
 I have two teenagers – a 13-year-old son and a 15-year-old daughter.
 Both are good, safe swimmers, who I trust in our backyard pool.
 Does that mean they should be fine in the ocean as well?
-How do I know if my kids are ready to swim in the ocean?

 It’s great your kids are confident swimmers at home.
 While that experience is a good start at the ocean (or in other places like lakes), there are some important differences that you and your kids will want to talk about before everyone hits the beach.

 First, be aware of “hidden hazards” like uneven surfaces, rip currents and undertows.
 These hazards can make swimming or playing in open water dangerous even for experienced swimmers.
 Talk about these situations with you kids.
 What is a rip current and what do you do if you’re caught in one?
 (Here’s a great video from the National Ocean Service that will answer these questions.)
 Is it okay to dive headfirst off a boat or pier?
 (It’s unsafe to dive head first if you are unsure of the depth and you can’t see the bottom.
 When entering unfamiliar water, it’s always best to enter feet first and swim in slowly.)
 Overall, the best thing to do is encourage your kids to ease into the water before heading out too deep and to be extra aware of their surroundings.
 Many beaches have designated swimming areas, which are a great place to start.

 Second, swim with a partner.
 Something we should all do whenever we swim but it’s worth reinforcing for swimmers with confidence.
 As I mentioned, open water is a different animal than the backyard pool, and requires a healthy respect.
 So, when kids are in open water, make sure they agree to swim with a partner every time.
 It’s a good rule for when they’re just hanging out or playing in the surf as well.